 TOP ATTRACTIONS IN CEBU

-I have created a separate blog post for top attractions which showcases thirty (30) of the best tourist spots in Cebu.
-Click here.
+Here are 10 top tourist spots that you can cover in a day tour or with an itinerary for 2 to 5 days while in Cebu.
+Please note that these are only few of the best places in Cebu.
+I have created a separate blog post for top pick attractions which showcases 30 of the best places in Cebu.
+Click here this link.
 For a quick list, please see below.

 MUST-TRY ACTIVITIES IN CEBU